British-Columbia/Legislative-Assembly/2nd Parliament/Bills/No. 6 - Contracts Act.md

 #### Previous contracts

-10. All contracts previously made before this Act under C.B.
+10. All contracts previously signed before this Act under C.B.
 58 are in effect, regardless of whether or not they satisfy all requirements of this Act.

 <hr/>
 <div align="center">